sindresorhus/p-log/readme.md

 Type: `Function`<br>
 Default: `console.log`

+The logger to use.
 Any return value or exception is ignored.

 ## Related